 0:15 Alright.
 I'm going to show you a couple of images from a very diverting paper in The Journal of Ultrasound in Medicine.
 I'm going to go way out on a limb and say that it is the most diverting paper ever published in The Journal of Ultrasound in Medicine.
 The title is "Observations of In-Utero Masturbation."
 (Laughter) Okay.
 Now on the left you can see the hand -- that's the big arrow -- and the penis on the right.
 The hand hovering.
 And over here we have, in the words of radiologist Israel Meisner, "The hand grasping the penis in a fashion resembling masturbation movements."
 Bear in mind this was an ultrasound, so it would have been moving images.

 1:44 I think the most curious one that I came across was a case report of a woman who had an orgasm every time she brushed her teeth.
-(Laughter) This was something in the complex sensory-motor action of brushing her teeth was triggering orgasm.
-And she went to a neurologist who was fascinated.
+(Laughter) Something in the complex sensory-motor action of brushing her teeth was triggering orgasm.
+And she went to a neurologist, who was fascinated.
 He checked to see if it was something in the toothpaste, but no -- it happened with any brand.
 They stimulated her gums with a toothpick, to see if that was doing it.
 No. It was the whole, you know, motion.
-And the amazing thing to me is that now you would think this woman would like have excellent oral hygiene.
-(Laughter) Sadly she -- this is what it said in the journal paper -- "She believed that she was possessed by demons and switched to mouthwash for her oral care."
+And the amazing thing to me is that you would think this woman would have excellent oral hygiene.
+(Laughter) Sadly -- this is what it said in the journal paper -- "She believed that she was possessed by demons and switched to mouthwash for her oral care."
 It's so sad.

-2:45 I interviewed, when I was working on the book, I interviewed a woman who can think herself to orgasm.
+2:45 When I was working on the book, I interviewed a woman who can think herself to orgasm.
 She was part of a study at Rutgers University.
-You gotta love that.
+You've got to love that.
 Rutgers.
 So I interviewed her in Oakland, in a sushi restaurant.
 And I said, "So, could you do it right here?"
 And she said, "Yeah, but you know I'd rather finish my meal if you don't mind."
-(Laughter) But afterwards she was kind enough to demonstrate on a bench outside.
+(Laughter) But afterwards, she was kind enough to demonstrate on a bench outside.
 It was remarkable.
 It took about one minute.
 And I said to her, "Are you just doing this all the time?"
-(Laughter) She said, "No. Honestly when I get home I'm usually too tired."
+(Laughter) She said, "No. Honestly, when I get home, I'm usually too tired."
 (Laughter) She said that the last time she had done it was on the Disneyland tram.

-4:40 Now if you can trigger the Lazarus reflex in a dead person, why not the orgasm reflex?
+4:40 Now, if you can trigger the Lazarus reflex in a dead person, why not the orgasm reflex?
 I asked this question to a brain death expert, Stephanie Mann, who was foolish enough to return my emails.
 (Laughter) I said, "So, could you conceivably trigger an orgasm in a dead person?"
 She said, "Yes, if the sacral nerve is being oxygenated, you conceivably could."
 Obviously it wouldn't be as much fun for the person.
 But it would be an orgasm -- (Laughter) nonetheless.
-I actually suggested to -- there is a researcher at the University of Alabama who does orgasm research.
+There is a researcher at the University of Alabama who does orgasm research.
 I said to her, "You should do an experiment.
 You know?
 You can get cadavers if you work at a university."
 I said, "You should actually do this."
 She said, "You get the human subjects review board approval for this one."

 6:23 Okay.
 In 1999, in the state of Israel, a man began hiccupping.
 And this was one of those cases that went on and on.
 He tried everything his friends suggested.
 Nothing seemed to help.
 Days went by.
 At a certain point, the man, still hiccupping, had sex with his wife.
 And lo and behold, the hiccups went away.
 He told his doctor, who published a case report in a Canadian medical journal under the title, "Sexual Intercourse as a Potential Treatment for Intractable Hiccups."
 I love this article because at a certain point they suggested that unattached hiccuppers could try masturbation.
 (Laughter) I love that because there is like a whole demographic: unattached hiccuppers.
 (Laughter) Married, single, unattached hiccupper.